MiguelPerino/MiguelPerino/README.md

 ---

-## Sobre mim
+## About me

-Sou estudante de Sistemas de Informação na UTFPR, com foco em desenvolvimento back-end.
-Estou construindo uma base sólida em Python e Java, criação de APIs REST, me aprofundando em Visão Computacional e Machine Learning, estruturas de dados e algoritmos — com um projeto de iniciação científica em otimização combinatória.
+I'm an Information Systems student at UTFPR, focused on back-end development.
+I'm building a solid foundation in Python and Java, creating REST APIs, and going deeper into Computer Vision and Machine Learning, data structures and algorithms — with an undergraduate research project in combinatorial optimization.

-- 🎓 Cursando **Sistemas de Informação** na UTFPR
+- 🎓 Studying **Information Systems** at UTFPR
-- 🐍 Desenvolvendo projetos em **Python** e **Flask**, com foco também em **Computer Vision** e **Machine Learning & IA**
+- 🐍 Building projects in **Python** and **Flask**, also focused on **Computer Vision** and **Machine Learning & AI**
-- ☕ Aprendendo **Java** (estudos e projetos em andamento)
+- ☕ Learning **Java** (ongoing studies and projects)
-- 🔬 Pesquisa em algoritmos de otimização (TSP) na IC
+- 🔬 Research on optimization algorithms (TSP) in undergraduate research
-- 🌱 Sempre aprendendo — atualmente explorando boas práticas e arquitetura de software
+- 🌱 Always learning — currently exploring best practices and software architecture

 ---

-## 🛠️ Tecnologias & Ferramentas
+## 🛠️ Technologies & Tools

 <p>
   <img src="https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white"/>